yzchen/Use-of-Shaheen/README.md

     **Note : Use of this system is limited to users who have been properly authorised by the School Supercomputing Laboratory.
 Unauthorised users must disconnect immediately.**

-3. Tips on Shaheen
+3. Tips on Shaheen (Many of these tips are about linux commands which can be used in all other linux systems)

     `https://www.hpc.kaust.edu.sa/tip`

     You will find many tips here for your easy life.

+### Cray applicable

-4. File stripe
+1. File stripe (If you use lustre file system)

     ```
     lfs setstripe --count [stripe-count] filename/directory